Creating Machine Users

 Creating machine users

-- Both be members of your team in Gruntwork’s GitHub Organization (See instructions on inviting a user to your team and linking the user’s GitHub ID to Gruntwork)
+Be added to your team in Gruntwork’s GitHub Organization (See instructions on inviting a user to your team and linking the user’s GitHub ID to Gruntwork).

-We recommend creating two machine users for this use case, but you can adjust this based on your organization's needs.
-Ensure that the correct tokens are created and that the permissions for the machine users and tokens are appropriate for their required access.
+We recommend creating two machine users for better access control, but you may adjust this setup to fit your organization’s needs.
+Ensure permissions are appropriate for their roles, and note that additional GitHub licenses may be required if at capacity.

 Note that additional licenses in your GitHub subscription might be required if you are at capacity.